annie-kayal/Stop-Think-Go/README.md

 This was my first project during the Software Engineering Course at GA in London.
 Our brief was to create a grid-based game where users are able to play in the browser using HTML, CSS and JavaScript.
 The project was to be completed **individually** and within **one week**.

 I chose to create my own version of 'Frogger', where the goal is to guide a family of frogs home while avoiding moving obstacles.
-To implement my own creativity into the project I chose to adapt the theme to help hedgehogs across a busy road.
+To implement my own creativity into the project, I chose to adapt the theme to help hedgehogs across a busy road.
 This is based on the road safety adverts which ran in previous years to teach children on how to cross roads safety.
-Watch the advert I based it on [here](https://www.youtube.com/watch?v=3hplRpOdOXE)
+Watch the advert I based it on [here](https://www.youtube.com/watch?v=3hplRpOdOXE).

 As shown in the advert, and many other variations, unexpected things can be on the road.
 It's not only important to watch out for speeding cars but also elephants and giraffes.
 I incorporated these obstacles into my version of the game adding a fun twist to associate the game with the series.